Make an emergency call

 Deactivate call restrictions you have activated for your device, such as call barring, fixed dialling, or closed user group.

-Make sure the offline or flight profile is not activated.
+Make sure the flight profile is not activated.

 If the device screen and keys are locked, unlock them.

 Press the end key repeatedly, until the home screen is displayed.

 Enter the official emergency number for your present location.
 Emergency call numbers vary by location.